nicofirst1/speaker-adaptation/README.md

 # Speaking the Language of Your Listener

-This repository contains the code for the paper "Speaking the Language of Your Listener: Audience-Aware Adaptation via Plug-and-Play Theory of Mind", where we model a visually grounded referential game between a knowledgeable speaker and a listener with more limited visual and linguistic experience.
+This repository contains the code for the paper "Speaking the Language of Your Listener: Audience-Aware Adaptation via Plug-and-Play Theory of Mind" (to appear in Findings of ACL 2023), where we model a visually grounded referential game between a knowledgeable speaker and a listener with more limited visual and linguistic experience.
 We propose an adaptation mechanism for the speaker, building on plug-and-play approaches to controlled language generation, where utterance generation is steered on the fly by a simulator without finetuning the speaker's underlying language model.